 Aspartic acid is one of the 20 common amino acids that are used by the body to construct proteins and is considered to be non-essential since it can be made from oxaloactetate, an intermediate of the tricarboxylic acid cycle.
 There are two isomers of aspartic acid, the L-isomer and the D-isomer.
 Only the L-isomer is used in proteins while the d-isomer is used as a neurotransmitter as d-aspartic acid and n-methyl-d-aspartic acid.
 D-aspartic acid is known to stimulate the NMDA receptor but to a lesser extent than glutamine.
 Activation of the NMDA receptor also requires the binding of glycine (a stimulatory amino acid) but recent evidence has shown that D-serine is even more potent in this regard.

 More recently, D-aspartic acid has been shown to have some intriguing effects in several animal species and humans.
-D-aspartic acid has been shown to enhance gonadotropin, releasing hormone from the hypothalamus as well as growth hormone and luteinizing hormone release from the pituitary (1,2).
+D-aspartic acid has been shown to enhance gonadotropin releasing hormone from the hypothalamus as well as growth hormone and luteinising hormone release from the pituitary (1,2).
 Sodium D-aspartic acid has also been shown to directly increase testosterone production by the testes (3,4,5).
 So, not only does d-aspartic acid cause the release of more testosterone but also the production of more testosterone.
 D-aspartic acid does this by increasing the levels of steroidogenic acute regulatory (StAR) protein (6).

 StAR plays a critical role in the production of steroid hormones in the testes and adrenals.
 In fact, StAR mediates the rate-limiting step in steroid hormone production, the importation of cholesterol into the mitochondria (6,7).
 All steroid hormones are manufactured from cholesterol in the mitochondria and if cholesterol doesn’t get into the mitochondria, then steroid hormones, and more specifically, testosterone does not get produced.
 D-aspartic acid increases StAR which increases cholesterol entry into the mitochondria which results in increased testosterone production.